 - 9.5 Most other streets are mainly residential roads including Sherwood Road, Roseway and cul-de-sacs such as Crown Hill Close, Andrew Close, Arnold Road, Thornfield Avenue, Hall Drive and the recently built Convent Drive and Bosworth Manor developments. - 9.6 The speed limit through the village is 30mph except for a 20mph safety zone at Saint Martin's Catholic Voluntary Academy which applies at school drop-off and pick-up times.
 Most roads have footpaths and street lighting.
 There is a prioritised section of Hinckley Road near Pine Close. - 9.7 The Crashmap website contains information about reported crashes from 1999 onwards.
-Within the last five years there have been just three vehicle related accidents reported in the village.
-These were slight accidents- two at the junction of Hinckley Road and Stoke Road, the other on High Street. - 9.8 From the 2017 Household Survey, 71% respondents think there are roads in Stoke Golding where a significant increase in traffic volume might cause significant issues.
+Within the last five years (2017-2021) there have been four vehicle related accidents reported in the village.
+They include one serious accident on Hinckley Road involving one casualty.
+The other three were slight accidents. - 9.8 From the 2017 Household Survey, 71% respondents think there are roads in Stoke Golding where a significant increase in traffic volume might cause significant issues.
 The locations of most concern were: Hinckley Road (84), High Street (46), Wykin Lane (44) and Station Road (39).